datasci-harris/cuadrosangeles.github.io/README.md

 # Shiny
-# Shiny dashboard sample regarding Covid-19 in Chicago
+# This repository contains a Shiny dashboard sample regarding Covid-19 in Chicago

 + This Shiny dashboard shows basic information regarding the Covid-19 pandemic impact in Chicago between 2020 and 2022.
 It uses official data from https://data.cityofchicago.org/
 + The first block will show data distribution regarding Covid-19 deaths by Covid-19 Community Vulnerability Index (CCVI) levels.